 - 1 tablespoon chopped fresh parsley

-Slice tenderloins into about 8 pieces; flatten each medallion slightly with the heel of your hand.
+Slice tenderloins into about eight pieces; flatten each medallion slightly with the heel of your hand.

-In a large skillet or sauté pan over medium heat, melt 1 tablespoon of butter with 1 tablespoon of oil.
-Cook mushrooms until tender, about 5 minutes, then add onion and cook for 1 minute longer.
+In a large skillet or sauté pan over medium heat, melt one tablespoon of butter with one tablespoon of oil.
+Cook mushrooms until tender, about five minutes; then add onion and cook for one minute longer.

 Transfer the mushrooms and onions to a plate; set aside.

 Pour off the excess liquids from the pan.
 Melt the remaining butter with oil over medium heat.
-Add pork tenderloin medallions and cook for about 3 minutes on each side, or until browned.
+Add pork tenderloin medallions and cook for about three minutes on each side or until browned.